 With the cacophony of noise online, how do you get the word out about your business and website?
 The answer is to be proactive and out there!

-Site owners have to literally use everything and anything at their disposal to to build awareness.
+Site owners have to literally use everything and anything at their disposal to build awareness.
 You cannot wait to rank well enough for search engines to send you traffic.
-We all know relying on organic (free) search engine rankings alone is not a valid business plan (aff).
+We all know relying on organic (free) search engine rankings alone is not a valid business plan *.

 Email lists (How do you build that list without site traffic in the first place?) and social media are the first two things that come to mind for most site owners.
 But most stop there.

 But it takes time and only if done properly!

 Be Helpful and Share

 Let's get this out there right away!
-By using groups and forums that doesn't mean that you post all about your business, how great you and your products or services are with links to your site.
+Using groups and forums doesn't mean that you post all about your business, how great you and your products or services are with links to your site.

-Nor do you wait stalking in the background for a segue to promote what you have to offer.
-For the most part you are only going to mention your business if you are asked specifically by another group or forum member.
+Nor do you wait to stalk in the background for a segue to promote what you have to offer.
+For the most part, you will only mention your business if you are asked specifically by another group or forum member.

 I hear you… “How is that marketing my business if I don't even mention my business?”
-Here's the 3 basics to start with:
+So here are the 3 basics to start with:

 Next, a few additional things to get in place and keep in mind as we participate.

 Tips on How to Market on Groups & Forums